- Role-based, attribute-based, & just-in-time access to infrastructure

 Understanding the principle of least privilege is critical, as network administrators must strike a balance between ease and security—protecting network access without causing friction for users.
 If access is too restrictive, employees won’t be able to do their jobs.
 Too lax, and the door to attack is open.

-PoLP is essential to finding balance so you can keep your workforce happy and your critical systems safe.
+PoLP is essential to finding balance so you can keep your critical systems safe and workforce productive.
 Here’s how:

 What is the Principle of Least Privilege?